ply-ct/ply/docs/why-ply.md

 <p>
 Notice the difference?
 With Ply you maintain your expected response body as an entire JSON payload embedded in YAML; whereas in Postman you'll need to craft JavaScript to evaluate each and every element. <a href="https://support.insomnia.rest/article/194-unit-testing">Insomnia tests</a>
 work much the same way.
+Not only are Ply tests much easier to understand, but also they can be <a href="topics/flows#run-with-expected-results">auto-generated</a>
+by capturing a good response.
 </p>
 <p>
 But what about dynamic values?
 Isn't JavaScript better for that?
 Sure it is.
 That's what